-- 1. Underground primary wiring raceways shall have thirty inches (30") minimum cover.
+Underground primary wiring raceways shall have thirty inches (30") minimum cover.
 Underground secondary wiring raceways shall have minimum cover as required by the NEC.
-All underground ductbanks shall be designed, configured and installed to eliminate standing water, directing drainage to manholes, pullboxes, switchvaults, etc. - Underground primary wiring raceways shall have a thirty-six inch (36") minimum covering from the top of the conduit, with a six-inch (6") concrete cap, with three inches (3") of compacted fill. - A minimum of one spare conduit, equal to or larger than the largest specified size, shall be provided. - Conduit support saddles for steel-reinforced concrete raceways shall not be spaced over six feet (6') apart. - 2.
-Flexible tubing is limited to six (6) foot maximum length. - Flexible conduit shall be steel or aluminum, with a minimum diameter of $\frac{1}{2}$ ", except where supplied by a
+All underground ductbanks shall be designed, configured and installed to eliminate standing water, directing drainage to manholes, pullboxes, switchvaults, etc.

+Underground primary wiring raceways shall have a thirty-six inch (36") minimum covering from the top of the conduit, with a six-inch (6") concrete cap, with three inches (3") of compacted fill.

+A minimum of one spare conduit, equal to or larger than the largest specified size, shall be provided.

+Conduit support saddles for steel-reinforced concrete raceways shall not be spaced over six feet (6') apart.

+Flexible conduit shall be steel or aluminum, with a diameter of 3/4", except where supplied by a manufacturer

-Fault Current Study Arc Flash Protection Study
+Fault Current Study

+Arc Flash Protection Study